 It frequently gets 5 star reviews and does indeed bring the best parts of a professional gym quality trainer right into your home.

-The only negative many people in the fitness community threw at the old E95, and the commercial grade E98, was the fact it didn’t feature an adjustable stride.
-Stride length was set at 20 inches, perfect for most people, but a major drawback for a significant number of users.
+One negative many people in the fitness community threw at the classic E95, and the commercial grade E98, was the fact it didn’t feature an adjustable stride.
+Stride length was set at 20 inches, perfect for most people, but a major drawback for a significant number of users. -Richard

 Fast forward a few years and Sole Fitness have decided to give its customers exactly what they want by releasing a Sole E95S elliptical Cross Trainer with adjustable stride.